saptarshi1996/sentiment-analysis-tech-support/README.md

 ## Overview

 The **Sentiment Analysis Tech Support** project provides a solution for analyzing customer feedback through sentiment analysis.
-It consists of a backend API built with FastAPI and a frontend web application built with Next.js.
+It consists of a backend API built with FastAPI and a frontend web application built with React.js with Vite.
 This application allows users to upload feedback in CSV format, analyze its sentiment, and view results in a structured format.

 ## Features